L0stedMrlion/python-rps/README.md

-# python-rps
+# 🪨📃✂️ Game

-🤖 Rock, Paper Scissors game project
+Small project for a rock, paper scissors game!